microshare/microshare.github.io/docs/2/technical/microshare-platform/views-guide.md

 ## 4. Default View query size
 ---------------------------------------

-To optimize the performance of your View query, it is not run against your whole collection of records, that can reach millions of entries, but run by default against the set of the most recent 999 records matching your match clause.
+To optimize the performance of your View query, it is not run against your whole collection of records - that could encompass millions of entries.
+Instead, it is run by default against the most recent 999 records matching your match clause.
 So a View query like this:

 {% highlight JSON %}